TC-Gaming/-TC-Gaming-API/guides/basic-requests.md

 In this first example we will make a request to the [Server Status API](../citydriving-statistics-api/server-status-api.md) to work out how many players are online and present this information to our user.

+_This example is available in JavaScript and PHP (change language in the top right)._

 {% sample lang="js" %}
 Here's how to return the number of connections using JavaScript ([JQuery](https://jquery.org)).

 ```js
 $.get("https://api.tc-gaming.co.uk/citydriving/live/status?key=YOUR_KEY&server=all", function(data) {

     // Get connections to each server
     var one = parseInt(data.one.guests);
     var two = parseInt(data.two.guests);